 Gaming monitors often come with bright LED backlights, aggressive design, and expensive price tags.
 The LG UltraGear 27-inch gaming monitor is a performance powerhouse with all the specs you'd want when connecting a Mac.

-The monitor is comparable to the LG UltraFine 5K mentioned before, but this display comes in about $450 cheaper.
-You won't find Thunderbolt 3, and its 3840 x 2160 4K display is a little smaller, along with its 27-inch size, but it does have HDR10 and 98% P3 color gamut.
+The monitor is comparable to the LG UltraFine 5K mentioned before, but with quite a few key differences.
+Sure, you won't find Thunderbolt 3, and its 3840 x 2160 4K display is a little smaller, along with its 27-inch size, but it does have HDR10 and 98% P3 color gamut.

-The 3840x2160 4K display has a 144Hz refresh rate and a 1ms response time, far faster than most other 4K monitors on the market.
-When using compatible PCs it has AMD FeeSync and Nvidia G-Sync capabilities, though those are more PC-oriented features than Mac ones.
+The 3840x2160 4K display also has a 144Hz refresh rate and a 1ms response time, far faster than most other 4K monitors on the market.
+When using compatible PCs, it has AMD FeeSync and Nvidia G-Sync capabilities, though those are more PC-oriented features than Mac ones.

-The rear of the monitor has an RGB LED ring that will shine colors depending on settings made with proprietary software or via in-monitor settings.
+The monitor's rear has an RGB LED ring that will shine colors on a nearby wall depending on settings made with proprietary software or via in-monitor settings.
 This can be turned off entirely or show static colors as desired, but you'll probably want it to be active for the sake of your eyes.

 Best UltraWide monitor

 Ultrawide monitors have become popular as an alternative to multiple display setups, giving you the screen estate of two screens with the footprint of one.
 This will be especially important for M1-based MacBook Air and MacBook Pro users since you can only connect one external display.

 The Samsung Odyssey Neo G9 is one such ultra-wide screen, consisting of a 49-inch curved gaming monitor.
 The giant curved screen offers the equivalent of two QHD monitors but in a single very wide panel.